How to File for Disability Benefits in New Jersey

 The SSA’s definition of “disability” has a few important considerations.
 First, the disability must be severe enough that you cannot work to earn a living wage.
 The condition must typically be on the SSA’s list of disabilities – but you can still get approval for unlisted conditions if they are as severe as a listed condition.

 You can apply for disability with an injury or condition, no matter how you received it.
 This means disability benefits can be helpful after a work injury or to step in and cover diseases you developed outside of work, like cancer or heart failure.
+SSDI benefits are also available to New Jersey residents with certain mental illnesses.
+To learn whether or not your medical condition qualifies you for SSDI benefits, speak to a Mount Laurel, NJ disability lawyer.

 How to File a Disability Benefits Claim in New Jersey